 Under our Amended and Restated 2011 Stock Incentive Plan, all equity awards granted to our named executive officers under the plan in or after 2017 will only accelerate and vest in full upon a change in control of the Company if the surviving entity does not assume or replace such outstanding awards with economically equivalent awards (as opposed to accelerating in full upon a "single-trigger" change in control).
-Equity awards granted to our named executive officers in 2016 will vest in full upon a corporate transaction or change in control (with performance-based RSUs vesting at the 200% level); and all other outstanding equity awards will vest in full.
-In addition, under our 2014 Plan, all outstanding equity awards will vest in full upon a corporate transaction if the surviving entity does not assume or replace such outstanding awards with economically equivalent awards.
+In addition, under our 2014 Inducement Stock Incentive Plan (the "2014 Plan"), all outstanding equity awards will vest in full upon a change in control and all outstanding equity awards will vest in full upon a corporate transaction if the surviving entity does not assume or replace such outstanding awards with economically equivalent awards.